unboxed/unboxed.co/source/blog/2016-11-09-digital-customer-programme-discovery-phase-show-tell-7-with-newham-council.md

 - Looking at other similar systems across other councils
 - Comparing what types of information might be necessary within this system when it comes to user needs and requirements

-From iterating on the previous prototypes shared in the Show & Tell for Sprint Six:<br/>
+From iterating on the prototypes shared in the Show & Tell for Sprint Six, progress includes:<br/>

 - Further user feedback, in the form of conversations and interviews with stakeholders at the homeless triage center, has been gathered
-- This has then been used and applied to further iterations on the next stage of the prototype
+- This has then been used and applied to further iterations on the next prototype stage
 - The team are now constantly addressing the question: “Can we do more to help both residents and the council team?”

 # 3. Housing Register service prototype
-Showcasing the first iteration of the Housing Register prototype service, Boris led the room through:<br/>
+Showcasing the first iteration of the Housing Register service prototype, Boris led the room through:<br/>

-- A suggestion of a potential user journey within the service
+- A suggested potential user journey within the service
 - The different ideas being tested, such as engaging with residents by using more “natural” language and focusing on using terms and phrases they may use
-- Addressing what relevant information is required before entering the service
+- The relevant information required <i>before</i> entering the main service
-- First drafts of what information needs to be available after a user makes a submission, in order to give an indication of what to expect in the next stage of the process
+- First drafts of information to be available after a resident makes a submission, giving clear indication of what to expect in the next stage of the process

 ![Show & Tell 7 with Newham Council 4](http://i1291.photobucket.com/albums/b548/grammccram/5de4e092-1407-4993-ac03-a4a7e4032551_zpssov22afm.jpg)